10 Tips for Becoming an OT Professor or Instructor

 At the end of the day, everyone should make time to think about where they are in life and where they want to go.
 Give yourself permission to assess your job situation, whether it’s your current or your future job.
 If you are not getting any fulfillment from being an OT professor or from your journey to become one, it’s okay to walk away and try something else.

 Naturally, the path to trying something new will have bumps.
-However, if you are still happy and you want to pursue that goal, keep pressing forward!
+However, if you are still happy with your choice and you want to pursue this goal, keep pressing forward!
+It is a great reward to be a part of teaching the next generation of occupational therapy practitioners.

 If you can picture yourself teaching someday, start toying around with the idea early on.
 Even if you think you will not be involved in academics until several years down the road, there are numerous educational, social, and clinical pieces that you can put into play now so that you are ready for that career change when the opportunity comes.
 We wish you the best of luck with your future in OT academic endeavors!